-Through his diverse experience leading product, Wyatt is probably one of the best person to share how product management informs and transforms business and how product leaders need to practice both product management and portfolio management craft to achieve company success, and professional success.
+Through his diverse experience leading product, Wyatt is probably one of the best people to share how product management informs and transforms business and how product leaders need to practice both product management and portfolio management craft to achieve company success, and professional success.

-In this webinar, Wyatt covers how to:
+In the CPO Series, Wyatt covers how to:

 - What does a portfolio planning cycle look like